k2ocabhinav/Coursera-Cryptography-I/README.md

 # Cryptography I Quiz Answers Repository 📚🔐

 Welcome to the Cryptography I Quiz Answers repository!
 This repository contains answers to the problem sets for the [Cryptography I](https://www.coursera.org/learn/crypto) course on Coursera.
-The answers are organized in a week-wise folder structure for easy navigation.
+The answers are organized in a week-wise folder structure for easy navigation starting from week 3.

 ## How to Use This Repository 🛠️